HeorhiiS/llmrecsys/README.md

 #### 2. Download the official LLAMA weights from Meta

 Paste the presign URL into the bash script `slurm/download.sh` and run it.
-This will download the weights and tokenizer to `llamadownloads/`.
+This will download the weights and tokenizer to `llamadownloads/ or your preferred weight directory.

 For GPT-J the weight will be loaded and cached automatically.